MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/tutorial-query-performance-insights.md

 ## Configure slow query logs by using the Azure CLI

-Alternatively, you can enable and configure slow query logs for your Azure Database for MySQL flexible server instance from the Azure CLI by running the following command:
+Alternatively, you can enable and configure slow query logs for your Azure Database for MySQL Flexible Server instance from the Azure CLI by running the following command:

 > [!IMPORTANT]
-> To ensure that your Azure Database for MySQL flexible server instance's performance is not heavily affected, we recommend that you log only the event types and users that are required for your auditing purposes.
+> To ensure that your Azure Database for MySQL Flexible Server instance's performance is not heavily affected, we recommend that you log only the event types and users that are required for your auditing purposes.

 - Enable slow query logs.